We will equip our students to thrive in uncertain futures and navigate change by developing the following attributes:

-The aim of the MA Fashion Media Production course at London College of Fashion is to develop the future visionaries of the industry through a series of exploratory experiences.
+Read how the MA Fashion Media Production course at LCF works to develop the future visionaries of the industry through a series of exploratory experiences.

-Peer-to-peer student mentoring programme, Mentor Me, Mentor You, encouraged students at London College of Fashion to develop both as mentors and mentees to explore possibilities for co-creating opportunities.
+Learn about the peer-to-peer student mentoring programme, Mentor Me, Mentor You, which encouraged LCF students to develop both as mentors and mentees to explore possibilities for co-creating opportunities.